lmdbjava/benchmarks/results/20160710/README.md

 implementations often provide faster write performance and higher storage space efficiency than the
 [B+ Tree](https://en.wikipedia.org/wiki/B%2B_tree)-based alternatives.
-However write performance benefit of LSM disappears as larger values are used, reflecting the high cost of LSM write amplification.
+However write performance benefits of LSM disappears as larger values are used, reflecting the high cost of LSM write amplification.
 With careful selection of entry sizes, the storage overhead can also be minimised to immaterial levels.